Life is full of challenges, and major transitions - even if they are celebratory! - can add significant stress.

 Identify unhealthy activities and make a plan to limit them.
-While drinking, gaming, or binge watching The Good Place may be tempting, those behaviors may be a band-aid for pain that needs healing, not hiding.
+While drinking 3 glasses of wine each night, gaming, or binge watching The Good Place may be tempting, those behaviors may be a band-aid for pain that needs healing, not hiding.

-Just Say No to things that leave a bad taste in your mouth.
+Just Say No to things that exhaust you.

 Driving long distances

 Decline invitations to events with friends, co-workers or family members that exhaust you, belittle you, judge, or guilt-trip you.
-If that sounds impossible try something like this, "I'm prioritizing rejuvenation and rest before the new year ahead so I won't make it.
-Let's schedule a time to connect in January.
+If that sounds impossible try something like this, "I'm prioritizing rejuvenation and rest these days so I won't make it.
+Let's schedule a time to connect next week or next month.
 Thanks for supporting me."

 Connect to You

-We all need time in our day to connect to who we are and what we want/need.
+We all need time in our day to connect meaningfully to who we are and what we enjoy.

 Laugh out loud - try laugher yoga!